MESD/SettingsBundle/Resources/doc/node-definition-programer-reference.md

 **Warning:**

-> The code examples below assume that *$settingDefinition* is an instantiated
+> The code examples below assume that *$settingDefinition* is an instance of the
-> `SettingDefinition` object of which you created with one of the methods above
+> `SettingDefinition` object, of which you created with one of the methods above
 > in step 1.

 ####Integer Node: